Legacy Collaborate has now been superseded by New Collaborate.

-You can use the power of OneDrive to share your practice's OneDrive with specific clients, any of their contacts or to guest users.
+You can use the power of Collaborate to share your practice's OneDrive with external users.
+This may include specific clients, any of their contacts or any other user(s) who need access to it.
 This is useful for clients with which you work on a frequent basis.
-It gives the client access to all the documents in the Client - Collaborate list so they can see a record of all documents that have been sent.
-This is not obligatory and there is no need to share folders if you want to only use the Client - Collaborate tab internally.
+It gives the client access to all the documents in the Client - Collaborate list so they can see a record of all documents that have been shared via Collaborate and documents that are in Co-edit with Client.

 - Display the Client - Collaborate tab for the relevant client.

 Initially, the OneDrive folder for the client is not shared with any other users.
-Adding at least one user creates a shared folder in your OneDrive account for the first time and releases the shared folder so it is accessible to the client.
+Adding at least one user creates the shared folders in your OneDrive Admin Account for the first time and releases the shared folders so they are accessible to the client.

 - Click the Give user access button to add a user.